konsgken/EA_TSP_Individual/README.md

 # Genetic Algorithms Evolutionary Algorithms: Traveling Salesman Problem (TSP)

-This document describes the 2020 project assignment for Genetic Algorithms and Evolutionary Computing at KU Leuven.
+This repository includes the 2020 project assignment for Genetic Algorithms and Evolutionary Computing at KU Leuven.
 In this project, we implemented an evolutionary algorithm for the traveling salesperson problem in Python.